nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    MATER requires **Java 17 or above** to run.
 If you’re unsure whether it’s installed, you can download it [here](https://www.java.com).

 2. **Download MATER**
    Visit [this link](https://github.com/AY2425S1-CS2103T-T14-3/tp/releases) and download the latest version of MATER as a `.jar` file.
-This file is the program you’ll be opening each time you use MATER.
+The downloaded file is named mater.jar.
+This file is the program you'll be opening each time you use MATER.

 3. **Place the Downloaded File**
    Move the downloaded file to any folder on your computer where you want to keep MATER and its data.
-This will be your **MATER home folder**.
+This will be your **MATER home folder** where the application and its data are stored.

 4. **Open MATER**